-The Partnership reported an under-spend position of £6.236m against the Delegated Budget at 31 March 2021.
+The Partnership reported an under-spend position of £6.236m against the Delegated Budget at 31 March 2021 and a total movement in reserves of £6.498m.
 This under-spend related to ring-fenced funding received by NHS Borders and slippage in service developments and cost pressures which have been carried forward to 2021/22.
 In order to achieve this however, additional allocations from each funding partner were required during the year and at year end to deliver a break even position overall.
-At the 31March 2021, the additional allocations made were:
+At the 31 March 2021, the additional allocations made were: